Swedish Meatballs

 Slowly whisk in the broth mixture and then whisk in the cream.
 The sauce should thicken and be really lovely.
 Don’t boil it vigorously.
 A low simmer is perfect.

-A green vegetable like roasted broccoli, steamed asparagus, roasted green beans, or crisp sugar snap peas is a great go-along.
+Vegetable: A green vegetable like roasted broccoli, sautéed asparagus, roasted green beans, or crisp sugar snap peas is a great go-along.
 You can never go wrong with a crisp green arugula salad.

-- Use pre-made commercially frozen meatballs instead of homemade.
+- Use frozen meatballs.
+Use pre-made commercially frozen meatballs instead of homemade.
 Look for plain meatballs that don’t have Italian seasoning added, if possible.

-- Substitute lean ground turkey or chicken for the beef/pork combination.
+- Beef/pork alternatives: Substitute lean ground turkey or chicken for the beef/pork combination.

 Thaw frozen meatballs in the fridge for best results.
 When you’re ready to make the sauce, skip the browning step and just begin with the sauce.
 Add the meatballs as directed.
 Cook until heated through.

-To reheat, put the meatballs and sauce in a skillet or sauce pan and reheat over low heat until warmed through.
+Reheat: Put the meatballs and sauce in a skillet or saucepan and reheat over low heat until warmed through.
 Try not to boil the sauce or it may separate.
 Individual portions can be heated in the microwave.

 Have leftover meatballs?
 Make a meatball sandwich with a hearty bun or bread.
 Add a layer of warmed meatballs and sauce, and drizzle on lingonberry jam.